whatsupcoders/Neumorphism/README.md

 <element name='neuradio' src='../../../../../../radio.hml'></element>
 ```

-2. Now we need use the tag named "neuradio" and define the parameters like icon and Text as shown below.
+2. Now we need use the tag named "neuradio" and define the parameters like color, width and check-event as shown below.

 Usage:
 ```html